minh1507/Default_projectAPI/README.md

 ## 🚀 About Me

 Hi, I'm Dương Đức Anh! 👋, I'm a fullstack developer.
 This is the first default project I built in college.
-It free, so you can use it for learning.
+Its free, so you can use it for learning.
 But not for business.
-Thank you all
+Thank you all!

 ## Badges